zarate/sonos-cli-volume/README.md

-This is a Sonos command line client, it only supports turning volume up and down.
+This is a Sonos command line client, but only supports turning volume up and down.

 Searches for Sonos devices, stores the information and provides simple shortcuts to control the volume.

-Will in theory or with little modification work with any UPnP devices that support the RenderingControl:1 service.
+Will in theory work (or with little modification) with any UPnP devices that support the RenderingControl:1 service.